 What does it mean in practice to navigate through life from a space of intention?
 It is a process which requires time, dialogue with self as well as a establishing a connection to surroundings.
-From this basis, we leave ourselves better equipped to gauge the interconnected nature of the human experience which in turn, mirrors the interconnected manner of nature.
+From this basis, we leave ourselves better equipped to gauge the interconnectedness of the human experience, which mirrors the interconnectedness of nature.
 Every action has a reaction, on a big and small scale.
 Holistic and mindful living draw attention to this, our presence leaves an impact, and it is up to us to decide what kind of impact we each want to leave on this earth.
 Abantu May is a storyteller and curator, her projects include running a digital soul class, managing an online platform for black creatives to connect, as well as having a Youtube channel discussing topics in relation to self-care and decolonisation.
 She is the author of ‘In Constant Bloom’ a collection of poems and essays on her experiences unlearning, relearning and learning in her journey through womanhood.
 Our conversation touched on topics in relation to identity, holistic living and engaging with ancestry.

 Can you talk about the process of engaging with your African heritage – Did you always have the tools readily available or was this something that emerged at a later stage?